m-kolomoyets/phenomenon-react-ts-template/README.md

 No matter, where the constants will appear, they should:
 - Have separate `constants.ts` file inside the folder where the constants will be created
   - Global constants will be used in all the project, should be located at `src/constants.ts` file
-  - If constants will be used inside single component exclusively, you should create `utils` folder inside the component folder.
+  - If constants will be used inside single component exclusively, you should create `constants.ts` file inside the component folder.
 Example: `src/components/ArticleCard/constants.ts`.
    >NOTE: such constants are not allowed to be used outside of the component scope where the constants file were created.
 If such case appears, then you should move the constants(s) into global constants file

 #### Schemas